troycityx/cranseo/readme.txt

 - **Privacy Policy**: https://cranseo.com/privacy-policy/

 ==  Changelog ==
-==1.0.7==
+==1.0.8=
+* Users can now generate product descriptions automatically using AI.
+* The tool integrates seamlessly with an API to interact with OpenAI ==1.0.7==
 * Scaled down CranSEO to focus on WooCommerce products optimization for search engines and AI
 * Integrated Freemius for activating premium